 If your CTR is good but people spend only a couple seconds on your page before heading back to the results page, something's probably not right.
 Most likely, your article either doesn't meet the reader's needs or is hard to read.

+Either way, a low CTR or engagement time means your content is missing the mark for readers.
 If you can figure out what the problem is and fix it, you'll better serve your target audience and see better overall results.

-9. Review every 90 days
+9. Refresh your content every 90 days

 You need to closely monitor your content over time in order to identify new opportunities for growth and diagnose any issues that may be affecting your SERP rankings.